dagiteferi/ai-portfolio-platform/backend/Docs/backend_rag_document.md

 ### Production Readiness Enhancements

 To ensure the chatbot backend is robust, observable, and performant in a production environment, several key enhancements have been implemented:

+#### Gunicorn Production Server
+*   **Issue Addressed:** Running a FastAPI application with `uvicorn --reload` is not suitable for production.
+*   **Solution Implemented:** The application is now configured to be run with `gunicorn`, a production-ready WSGI server.
+A `gunicorn_config.py` file has been added to manage server settings, and `gunicorn` has been added to `requirements.txt`.
+The `worker_class` is set to `uvicorn.workers.UvicornWorker` to ensure compatibility with FastAPI's ASGI nature.

+#### Dynamic CORS Configuration
+*   **Issue Addressed:** Hardcoding allowed origins for CORS is a security risk and inflexible.
+*   **Solution Implemented:** The `CORSMiddleware` in `main.py` now dynamically reads the allowed origins from an `ALLOWED_ORIGINS` environment variable.
+This allows for secure and easy configuration in different environments.

+#### Environment-Driven Configuration
+*   **Issue Addressed:** Hardcoding settings like the LLM model name and temperature makes the application less flexible.
+*   **Solution Implemented:** The `config.py` file has been updated to load these settings from environment variables, with sensible defaults.
+This allows for easy tuning of the AI's behavior without code changes.

 #### Asynchronous Operations for FAISS Search
 *   **Issue Addressed:** Previously, the `faiss_manager.search` function was a synchronous call.
 In a FastAPI application, synchronous I/O operations can block the event loop, leading to performance bottlenecks and reduced concurrency, especially under heavy load.